 You’ll need quite a collection of identical bottle caps for this game.
 Inside each one stick a bit of paper with a number on, or a small picture (as long as you have a duplicate).
 Use each number/image twice and then lay them out neatly.
 You turn over two each go, and the aim of the game is to pick two of the same.
 When you’ve picked a pair, take them out of the game and keep on going.
 The person with the most pairs at the end wins.

 6. Tin Can Drums

 Another old favourite.
 A drum, made from a tin can and a balloon.
 You can add some stale rice into the mix too if you’re in the market for a headache, or if you’ve got a babysitter/grandparents coming round!
 Add a handful of rice or lentils to your empty can.
 Cut the end off the balloon and then stretch this over the top of your can.
 Secure it in place with an elastic band.
-Some chop sticks or skeweres will make good drumsticks.
-However you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.
+Some chopsticks or skewers will make good drumsticks.
+However, you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.

 Moral Fibres uses affiliate links, whereby if you purchase an item using a link from this site, I earn a small percentage.
 Any such links are denoted by *

 For more information on affiliate links and advertising please see my disclosure policy.